braincomputingsantosh/cloud-gpus/README.md

 | Vast.ai | [https://vast.ai](https://serp.ly/vast-ai) | [pricing :label: ]([https://vast.ai/console/create](https://serp.ly/vast-ai)/) | - |
 | vscaler | https://www.vscaler.com | [On Request](https://www.vscaler.com/private-cloud-appliance/) | - |

-## So, What are Cloud GPUs?

-Let's start with GPUs to get a better grasp on cloud GPUs.

-Graphics processing units (GPUs) are specialized electronic circuitry that can rapidly alter and manipulate memory to expedite the generation of images and graphics.

-Modern graphics processing units are more effective at image and computer graphics manipulation than conventional central processing units (CPUs) due to their parallel structure (CPUs).
-The central processing unit (CPU) die, the PC's video card, or the motherboard could all house a GPU.

-Massive artificial intelligence (AI) and deep learning tasks can be executed in the cloud using cloud graphics processing units (GPUs).
-In order to use this function, a GPU is not required.

-Popular GPU manufacturers include AMD, NVIDIA, Radeon, and GeForce.

 ---

 # Deploy your model as a Web app
 Have an idea and want to serve to world 🌎 , create a Webapp and deploy it as a flask , Django  etc